steamfire/controller-Interactive-Fiction/README.md

    pip install pygame pyautogui
    ```

-3. Connect your game controller and run the script:
+3. Connect your game controller to your computer and run the script:
    ```bash
    python controllerIF.py
    ```

 ## Usage

-Once the script is running, you can use your game controller to navigate and interact with your interactive fiction game.
-The mappings are designed to provide a natural and intuitive experience for players.

-## Contributing

-Contributions are welcome!
-If you have suggestions for improvements or additional features, feel free to open an issue or submit a pull request.
+First run, on macOS - a dialog box will appear that asks for system permissions for Accessibility for Terminal.
+This has to be granted to use the controller as text command input.
+Not sure what happens for other OSes.

+Once the script is running in terminal, the terminal window will display button mapping.
+Change apps to your interactive fiction window.
+Tapping controller buttons will type the IF commands + return IN ALL APPS as if it were a keyboard.

 ## License